Awful/Awful.app/README.md

 [Awful][App Store] is an iOS app that's *Better Than Safari* for browsing the [Something Awful Forums][forums].
 Its story is told in [its thread][current thread] (and [its older thread][second thread] (and [its first thread][first thread])).

-This is the in-development Awful 2.0.
-Dev talk can go in the [project.log][] thread.
-The last release of Awful 1 is underway on the `old` branch.
+Development talk about Awful 2 and other technobabble can go in the [project.log][] thread for now.

 <p align="center">
   <img src="screenshot.png" width="320" height="460" alt="Screenshot of Awful as it appears on a pre-5 iPhone">